 When grief and loss make it difficult for you to live your everyday life.
 When you can’t stop crying and longing for the deceased or the loss, it is suggested that you see a therapist.

-Jumoke Omojola LICSW is a Mental Health Therapist in Omaha, Nebraska where she assists adults create healthier, happier lives and nurturing relationships.
-She serves Bellevue, Ralston, LaVista and other surrounding Omaha and Council Bluffs areas.
+We are Mental Health Therapists in Omaha, Nebraska where we assist adults create healthier, happier lives and nurturing relationships.
+We serve Bellevue, Ralston, LaVista and other surrounding Omaha and Council Bluffs areas.